beekhof/beekhof.github.io/_posts/2018-02-16-two-node-problems.md

 ###### Footnotes

  <a name="fnote1"></a>[1] Not everyone needs redundant power companies with independent transmission
 lines.
-Which is a true story,  _and_ their paranoia paid off when their monitoring detected one power company's transformer was failing.
+Although for at least one customer that did, their paranoia paid off when their monitoring detected one power company's transformer was failing.
 The customer was on the phone trying to warn the power company when it finally blew.